PROCLAMATION OF LOCAL STATE OF EMERGENCY

 Pursuant to Section 24 of the New York Executive Law and in accordance with the Code and Charter of the City of Middletown, New York, I, Joseph M. DeStefano, Mayor of the City of Middletown, New York, make the following findings and orders in response to the outbreak of the COVID-19 virus, also known as the Coronavirus, in New York State and particularly in Orange County:

 WHEREAS, I issued a Proclamation of Local State of Emergency, effective March 16, 2020, based upon findings and conditions which are hereby fully incorporated into this Proclamation as if fully set forth herein, and

-WHEREAS, the findings and conditions that led to the issuance of such Proclamation have worsened, and
+WHEREAS, the findings and conditions that led to the issuance and extensions of such Proclamation have continued.

-2. All of the orders and directives set forth in my initial Proclamation, effective March 16, 2020, are hereby renewed and re-issued as if fully incorporated herein.
-New orders and directives are set forth below. ·
+2. All of the orders and directives set forth in my initial Proclamation, effective March 16, 2020, and as amended by my Proclamations of April 3, 2020 and April 30, 2020, are hereby renewed and re-issued as if fully incorporated herein.

-4. A person who shall violate any provision of this Proclamation, including provisions carried over from my initial Proclamation, or who violates any currently effective provision of any executive order or proclamation issued by the Governor of the State of New York between March 1, 2020 and May 2, 2020, shall be guilty, upon conviction, of an offense punishable by a fine not less than $250 nor more than $1,000 or by imprisonment for a period not exceeding 15 days, or by both such fine and imprisonment.
+3. A person who shall violate any provision of this Proclamation, including provisions carried over from my initial and amended Proclamations, or who violates any currently effective provision of any executive order or proclamation issued by the Governor of the State of New York between March 1, 2020 and May 30, 2020, shall be guilty, upon conviction, of an offense punishable by a fine not less than $250 nor more than $1,000 or by imprisonment for a period not exceeding 15 days, or by both such fine and imprisonment.

 Joseph M. DeStefano